Vous n'êtes pas au Québec? Le service en français n’est offert que pour les habitations au Québec

 There are several important restrictions on non-owned vehicle coverage under OPCF 27:

-• Vehicles with a gross vehicle weight rating (GVRW) over 4,500 kg are not eligible for rental coverage under OPCF 27.
+• Vehicles with a gross vehicle weight rating (GVWR) over 4,500 kg are not eligible for rental coverage under OPCF 27.
 Don’t worry; most personal vehicles are below this threshold.
 Many moving vans or similar commercial vehicles are over 4,500 kg GVWR — for example, the largest Ford Transit vans are above this limit.

 • Rentals exceeding 30 days are not eligible for coverage under OPCF 27 at all (not even for the first 30 days).
 The rental contract must be fewer than 30 days, and a longer rental would require a new rental contract.